GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 # OAuth 2.0 Device Authorization Grant

-Signing into apps and services on devices such as smart TVs, media consoles, printers and others can be difficult to process, since those kind of devices don't have rich interfaces to process a whole authorization flow, in these cases this grant type try to use another agent like a browser in a computer or a smartphone.
+Signing into apps and services on devices such as smart TVs, media consoles, printers and others can be difficult to process, since those kind of devices don't have rich interfaces to process a whole authorization flow, in these cases this grant type tries to use another agent like a browser in a computer or a smartphone.

 This OAuth 2.0 protocol extension enables OAuth clients to request user authorization from applications on devices that have limited input capabilities or lack a suitable browser.
 The authorization flow defined by this specification, sometimes referred to as the "device flow", instructs the user to review the authorization request on a secondary device, such as a smartphone, which does have the requisite input and browser capabilities to complete the user interaction.